Jo-bot86/movie-app/docs/intro.md

 # *MERN-Stack*

-I want to create a full-stack movie application using the MERN-Stack.
+We will create a full-stack movie application from scratch using the MERN-Stack.

 This includes: